andreas-zeller/andreas-zeller.github.io/README.md

 ## Current Projects

-Our research projects involve generating software tests, automated debugging and repair, analyzing mobile systems, analyzing user interfaces, and more - see our [latest publications](https://scholar.google.com/citations?user=-Qytr_YAAAAJ&hl=en&oi=ao) for details.
+Our research projects involve generating software tests, automated debugging and repair, analyzing mobile systems, analyzing user interfaces, and more&mdash;see our [papers](https://scholar.google.com/citations?user=-Qytr_YAAAAJ&hl=en&oi=ao) for details.
 Our techniques typically apply and combine several techniques including dynamic analysis, static analysis, specification mining, test generation, natural language processing, machine learning, and formal languages.

-My largest project these days is [The Fuzzing Book](https://www.fuzzingbook.org/) - an interactive textbook on test generation ("fuzzing") techniques.
+My largest project these days is [The Fuzzing Book](https://www.fuzzingbook.org/)&mdash;an interactive textbook on test generation ("fuzzing") techniques.
 You can execute and edit the code right in your browser.

 ## Current Courses